June 27, 2014 at 9:25 AM

 The New Competitive Advantage

 In the Age of the Customer a manufacturing, distribution or information edge no longer means that you have a competitive advantage.
-Technology and globalisation have largely levelled out barriers to entry across most markets and a new way of thinking is required.
-The new competitive advantage for companies has become their ability to create a Customer Experience that is superior to their competitors’.
+Technology and globalisation have largely leveled out barriers to entry across most markets and a new way of thinking is required.
+The new competitive advantage for companies has become their ability to create a customer experience that is superior to their competitors’.

 Companies in essence need to become obsessed with their customers.
 Their main goals should be to understand their customers, their behaviour and needs, and to engage with them on their terms: when, where and how customers want to engage with your business.

 Customers are now calling the shots and bypassing your prescribed channels and processes as they reach for their mobile devices or reach out to you via social media channels.

 The reality is that customers have become more empowered.
 Continuous advancement in technology has given them access to a wealth of online information which in turn allows them to do their own company and product research.

 Social media, mobile web access, opinion blogs and consumer reviews all offer more information about a company's products and services than has ever been available before.
 This means that customers no longer rely on suppliers to provide them with information, instead they are taking charge, becoming more demanding about service levels and being far more selective about who they choose to do business with.

 IT Departments: Time to Move from IT to BT

 To keep up with customer demands and expectations, IT departments need to put on a marketing hat.
 Their focus should go beyond internal IT operations and include technology solutions that will help attract, serve and retain customers – technology solutions otherwise known as Business Technology.

 In the past, the IT Manager focused on building and maintaining systems that helped the business run more efficiently (think ERP, HR and financial systems).
 Today, that focus must shift to building and maintaining systems, technology and processes designed to win, serve and retain customers.